 All new international CU employees are required to meet with an international tax specialist to identify their tax status, complete proper tax forms, facilitate any available tax treaty benefits and clarify any tax filing responsibilities.
-Visit the International Tax website for more information and to book your appointment.
+For more information, visit the International Tax website, complete the International Tax New Hire Quide and book your appointment.

-Benefit eligibility
+Benefit Eligibility

-Employee Services offers eligible GME Medical Residents medical, dental and vision plans, Flexible Spending Accounts (FSA) for health and dependent care as well as voluntary retirement plans.
+CU Employee Services offers eligible GME Medical Residents medical, dental and vision plans, Flexible Spending Accounts (FSA) for health and dependent care and voluntary retirement plans.
 In addition to this guide, resources for all your plan needs are located on the Employee Services website.
 The information in this booklet is housed there, in addition to all you will need to enroll and use these benefits.
 If you need additional help or guidance, you can speak to a benefits professional by calling 303-860-4200, option 3, during regular business hours, or by emailing benefits@cu.edu.
 Life Insurance and Long-term Disability benefits are provided to CU GME Medical Residents through the University of Colorado Graduate Medical Education (CUGME).
 For more information, please contact the GME Benefits Office at 303-724-6024 or use the CU GME Benefits link.